cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ### Bar Chart

-In matplotlib, it is easy to create bar charts.
+In Matplotlib, it is easy to create bar charts.
 For example, this is a demonstration of a simple bar chart using data from a user using Spotify.